 Revolving debt is the kind of debt that credit cards offer and is usually an easy way to get credit.
 It can be a useful tool when used with discipline.
 The lower your monthly balances the lower your utilization percentage will be.

-Stay on the right side of the law in terms of business taxes, business licenses, insurance policies, etc.
+Stay on the right side of the law in terms of business taxes, business licenses, insurance policies, and others

 Most small businesses need a combination of licenses and permits from both federal and state agencies.
 The requirements — and fees — vary based on your business activities, location, and government rules.
 Learn more from the SBA.